rohith8272/rohith8272.github.io/blog/AP_sitl_01.md

 # 🚁 Building ArduPilot SITL on Ubuntu 24.04 (Noble)

-> Instructions to clone, build, and run ArduCopter SITL on Ubuntu 24.04.2 LTS (codename: noble).
+> Instructions to clone, build, and run ArduCopter SITL on Ubuntu 24.04.2 LTS (noble).

 ---